Updated: Jun 5

-I wanted to write a blog about this particular topic, as I usually get a lot of clients enquiring about IF and whether it is something they should try.
+I wanted to write a blog about what intermittent fasting is, as I usually get a lot of clients enquiring about IF and whether it is something they should try.

-Earlier this week I attended an education seminar on IF and thought I would share my findings.
+Earlier this week I attended an education seminar on what intermittent fasting is and thought I would share my findings.

 Before I share my thoughts on what I learnt, I thought I would put it to the test.